We are F.W.R.D.

 In 2015, we began taking time out of our festival work schedules to salvage tents and sleeping bags, and by 2016 we had set up a registered charity and started to set up links with other charities who could help to redistribute the salvaged items.

-2 years on, we have worked with dozens of organisations and charities to collect thousands of perfectly good sleeping bags and tents and redirect them from incineration to where they’re needed most.
+Since then, we have worked with dozens of organisations and charities to collect thousands of perfectly good sleeping bags and tents and redirect them from incineration to where they’re needed most.
 From refugee aid and homeless support to Scout groups and artists, the amount of people that can benefit from the abandoned items of festival-goers is astonishing.

 Our motto is ‘F.W.R.D.
 Together’ so if you’d like to get involved in any way, please get in touch.